grafana/grafana/docs/sources/setup-grafana/configure-grafana/configure-custom-branding/index.md

 The `grafana.ini` file includes Grafana Enterprise custom branding.
 As with all configuration options, you can use environment variables to set custom branding.

-Custom branding enables you to change the following elements:
+With custom branding, you have the ability to modify the following elements:

 - Application title
 - Login background